-2.2 The Specific Duties required the Valuation Joint Board to prepare and publish a mainstreaming report by 30th April 2013 and thereafter every two years.
-The report is to identify the progress that the Board has made to make the equality duty integral to the exercise of its functions.
-The report must also include an annual breakdown of the composition of the Board's employees as well as annual information on the recruitment, development and retention of employees with respect to the number and relevant protected characteristics of employees
+- 3.2 The Specific Duties required the Valuation Joint Board to prepare and publish a mainstreaming report by 30th April 2013 and thereafter every two years.
+This report is to identify the progress that the Board has made to make the equality duty integral to the exercise of its functions.
+The report must also include an annual breakdown of the composition of the Board's employees as well as annual information on the recruitment, development and retention of employees with respect to the number and relevant protected characteristics of employees. - 3.3 Revised mainstreaming reports were subsequently published timeously in April 2015 and April 2017. - 3.4 The Specific Duties also required the Valuation Joint Board to publish equality outcomes by 30th April 2013 and revised equality outcomes every 4 years thereafter. - 3.5 Equality Outcomes were first published in April 2013 but following constructive feedback from the Equalities and Human Rights Commission and in conjunction with the Staff Consultation Forum Equality Outcomes were subsequently reviewed and amended in conjunction with the Staff Consultation Forum in October 2014.

-3.0 CURRENT POSITION
+4.0 CURRENT POSITION